 Lorne Matalon is the Fronteras Desk reporter based in Marfa, Texas at Marfa Public Radio/West Texas Public Radio.
 In 2015-2016, Matalon has reported from Panama, El Salvador, Guatemala, Colombia and multiple locations in Mexico.
 He began reporting from Latin America in 2007 where he was based in Mexico City for The World, a co-production of the BBC World Service, Public Radio International and NPR member station WGBH, Boston.
-In 2015-2016, he filed radio features on a variety of energy-related themes that include defensive postures deployed by energy companies in a downturn, Mexican energy reform, Mexican investment in distressed U.S. energy companies, the lifting of the ban on the export of U.S. crude oil and an investigation into land displacement, violence and corruption in connection with a series of pipelines under construction in a 55-mile corridor that lines the U.S. border southeast of Juárez, Chihuahua and El Paso, Texas.
+In 2015-2016, he filed radio features on a variety of energy-related themes that include defensive postures deployed by energy companies in a downturn, Mexican energy reform, Mexican investment in distressed U.S. energy companies, the lifting of the ban on the export of U.S. crude oil and a series that investigated land displacement, violence and corruption in connection with a series of pipelines under construction in a 55-mile corridor that lines the U.S. border southeast of Juárez, Chihuahua and El Paso, Texas.

 He was awarded a 2016 National Edward R Murrow Award for Investigative Reporting by the Radio Television Digital News Association, RTDNA, for that series entitled, "Borderland Exodus: Towns Near Path Of Proposed Mexican Pipelines Suffer Rash Of Violence."
-The flight of displaced citizens from the region spawned mass asylum applications by Mexicans who are currently hunkered down in Texas pending their application reviews.
+The flight of displaced citizens from the region has spawned mass asylum applications by Mexicans who are currently hunkered down in Texas pending their application reviews.

 Previously Matalon was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
 During that time he filed from Haiti and Mongolia.
 Prior to working at WBUR, Matalon was a television reporter at New England Cable News in Boston and at CBC Television, Toronto where he reported from Canada, the U.S., Brazil and Cuba.
 He has filed from Panama, Mongolia and the Outer Banks of North Carolina for National Geographic's online news service.
 His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, La Recherche, Paris and The World Today, London, a publication of the international affairs organization Chatham House.
-He has produced three television documentaries; Brazil: Amazon War, Sudan: Freedom for Sale and Guantanamo.
+He has produced three television documentaries; "Brazil: Amazon War," "Sudan: Freedom for Sale" and "Guantanamo."

-Matalon has a BA in American History from Middlebury College, Middlebury, Vermont and a Masters in Journalism (M.Sc.J.) from the Graduate School of Journalism at Columbia University, New York.
+Matalon has a BA in American History from Middlebury College, Middlebury, Vermont and a Masters in Journalism (M.Sc.J) from the Graduate School of Journalism at Columbia University, New York.

 Follow him on Twitter: @matalon